Small Business and Startup Employee Benefit Packages and Why They Matter

 How Do I Show Employees the Value of the Benefits I’m Offering?

 Create and distribute a total compensation summary for each employee.
 These statements illustrate, in dollars and cents, the value of the employee's salary and the employer's contribution toward mandatory and voluntary benefits.
-Seeing these figures in black and white can help employees understand the real value of these benefits.
+Seeing these figures in black and white can help employees understand the actual value of these benefits.

 How Can I Minimize the Work Involved in Managing an Employee Benefits Program?

 Technology now makes it possible to integrate benefits administration with your payroll processing.
-While offering a benefits package is essential to your business, it doesn't need to add administrative burden onto your HR team.
-Solutions like Paychex Flex® can handle the heavy lifting while still allowing you to do what you do best — run a successful business.
+While offering a benefits package is essential to your business, it doesn't need to add an administrative burden onto your HR team.
+Solutions like Paychex Flex® can handle the heavy lifting while allowing you to do what you do best — run a successful business.

 What Benefits Do Most Small Businesses Offer?

 Standard small business employee benefits include health, dental, vision, short-term disability, long-term disability, retirement, and paid time off.
-However, you may want to think out of the box to attract the top talent in your industry by offering some creative benefits.
+However, you may want to think out of the box to attract top talent in your industry by offering some creative benefits.

-What Are Some Creative Benefits?
+What Are Some Creative Employee Benefits for Small Businesses and Startups?

 Here are some creative benefits that can get you thinking about your benefits strategy:

-• Health reimbursement arrangement (HRA)
+- Health reimbursement arrangement (HRA)

-• Health savings account (HSA)
+- Health savings account (HSA)

-• Wellness benefits
+- Wellness benefits

-• Employer assistance programs
+- Employer assistance programs

-• Identity theft protection
+- Identity theft protection

-• Student loan assistance
+- Student loan assistance

-• Family perks
+- Family perks

-• Flexible schedules
+- Flexible schedules

-• Peer recognition
+- Peer recognition

-• Employee resource groups
+- Employee resource groups

-• Financial education
+- Financial education

-• Discounted gym memberships
+- Discounted gym memberships

-• Paid volunteer days
+- Paid volunteer days

 How Do I Set Up Benefits for My Small Business?